unswexplains/unswexplains.github.io/f15afbee8fcc/content.md

 # Visualising multiple sets of data

-What if we also have data about Sydney's mean minimum temperatures?
-Here's the data (courtesy, again, of the Australian Bureau of Meteorology):
+What if we also have data about Sydney's mean *minimum* temperatures?
+Here's the data (courtesy of the Australian Bureau of Meteorology again):

 ```
 Month  Max  Min